Paying money in

 Please note that with a stocks and shares ISA, their value can fall as well as rise.

 Taking money out

 You can withdraw your money by giving us 30 days’ notice.
 You can have instant access to your money in an emergency, but you’ll be charged 30 days' interest on the amount you withdraw.

 While you can make as many withdrawals from this account as you wish, there is an important rule to remember about cash ISAs.
 Once you have invested up to the maximum allowed for the tax year, you can’t add any more to your ISA even if you make a withdrawal.
-For example, if you invest your maximum allowance on 6 April 2016 and withdraw £500 on 6 December 2016, you would not be able to add any more to your account until 6 April 2017.
+For example, if you invest your maximum allowance on 6 April and withdraw £500 on 6 December the same year, you would not be able to add any more to your account until 6 April the following year.
 However you can transfer your funds to a stocks and shares ISA and reinvest in a cash ISA as long as you don’t exceed the annual limit.